Yuwuko/Yuuko/README.md

 Have you ever wanted to spice up your chatting experience with interactions?
 Yuuko has a range of different interaction commands available that allows you to express yourself in more than just words.

 #### Events
-Take full advantage of Yuukos event system, with modifiable title, description, scheduled time and number of slots, plan events and get an optional reminder 10 minutes before it starts.
+Take full advantage of Yuuko's event system, with modifiable title, description, scheduled time and number of slots, plan events and get an optional reminder 10 minutes before it starts.

 ## Commands